thedavidkipnis/Tondo/README.md

 Future work:
 - Undo/Ctrl + z stack
+- Switch to Firebase for data storage and retreival + auth
 - Support for resizable windows (notes that were previously created on a bigger screen get cut off when the page is loaded on a smaller screen)

 This is a WIP!
 To use in current state: